Ang-Gao/simple-login-jsp/README.md

 # simple-login-jsp
+<h2>Well..</h2>
-<h2>Well..just a very basic frontend judgment of input and backend double-checking the data with login website and database, but all of all without any UI...</h2>
+  Just a very basic frontend judgment of input and backend double-checking the data with login website and database, but all of all without any UI...

 <hr>
 <h2>Backend: Servlet+MySQL+MyBatis</h2>